libriscv/libriscv/docs/VMCALL.md

 ## Interrupting a running machine

 It is possible to interrupt a running machine to perform another task.
-This can be done using the `Machine::vmintr()` function.
+This can be done using the `Machine::preempt()` function.
 A machine can also interrupt itself without any issues.